Sewer56/TONERR.ReloadedII/README.md

 </div>

 # Prerequisites
-The Hook uses the [Hooks Shared Library](https://github.com/Sewer56/Reloaded.SharedLib.Hooks).
+The mod uses the [Hooks Shared Library](https://github.com/Sewer56/Reloaded.SharedLib.Hooks).
 Please download and extract that mod first.

 # About This Project